by Texas Homesteader ~

 Easy Does It For Roast Seasonings

-But if I’m cooking up a pork roast with planned leftovers in mind I will flavor it a little more generically.
-Typically salt & pepper, dried basil and maybe some Worcestershire sauce is all it needs.
-I don’t want heavy seasonings to interfere with the flavors I’m planning for other dishes using the leftover roast.
+If I’m cooking up a pork roast with planned leftovers in mind I will flavor it pretty generically with salt & pepper, dried basil and maybe some Worcestershire sauce.

 Cooking Multiple Roasts At One Time